Drier days ahead for Sydney, before showers return next week

 Sunday afternoon should see drier conditions, before a predicted day of sunshine on Monday.

-“There will be showers from Tuesday onwards, it will be wet until Thursday, but probably 10mm of rain rather than 100mm,” Park stated.
+“There will be showers from Tuesday onwards, it will be wet until Thursday, but probably 10mm of rain rather than 100mm,” Park mentioned.

-Australia’s east coast will proceed to see extra rain as La Nina weakens, Park stated.
+Australia’s east coast will proceed to see extra rain as La Nina weakens, Park mentioned.

 “It’s going to be a wet autumn, at least.”